 Iceland is such an incredible country it is hard to know where to start…I have just got back from a four-day trip there and can safely say that it is definitely a good amount of time to fit in a lot of adventures.
 For the Northern Lights, January to March is a good time to go, although be prepared for an arctic chill plus only a few hours of daylight.
-When Matt and I were there two weeks ago sunrise was at 11am and sunset around 4pm, it is strange adjusting to very dark mornings!
+During our visit in January sunrise was at 11am and sunset around 4pm, it is strange adjusting to very dark mornings.
 The opposite can be said for the summer in Iceland where the daylight hours go the complete opposite way with the midnight sun making an appearance, this means pretty much twenty-four hours of daylight and warmer weather.
-The only downside of visiting in the summer compared to the winter is that it becomes a lot busier.

 If you are planning a trip to Iceland here is my four-day itinerary…